souravkumar0546/TaskManager/README.md

 3. Update Backend URL:
     - Navigate to `src/services/apiService.js`.
-    - Locate and update the `API_URL` constant with your deployed backend URL.
+    - Locate and update the `API_URL` constant with your backend URL.

 4. Run the frontend development server: